cwarwicker/Waddle/readme.md

 $activity = $parser->parse('/path/to/activity.tcx');
 ```

-This will load the parse the .tcx file and load the activity into the $activity variable, which can then be used to calculate metrics.
+This will parse the .tcx file and load the activity into the $activity variable, which can then be used to calculate metrics.

 Calculating Metrics